angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 #### Before Combat
 Traric will always delay his first turn until after [[#Statblock: Dolly Winslow|Dolly Winslow’s]] first turn, at which point, he will command the lesser clergy to seize the “heretical interlopers”.
 He will not, however, join the fight until directly commanded to by Dolly, or unless the party beelines for him.
 #### During the Fight
 After joining the fight, Traric will spend a round buffing with Bull’s Strength before truly engaging the adventurers.
 If Traric is deafened or Dolly is silenced, he begins to shake off her control, making DC 32 Will saves with a consecutive +1 bonus each round to overcome her spellcraft.
-If successful, he will turn on the creature of darkness that had been manipulating him.
+If successful, he will turn on the creature of darkness that had been manipulating him. **(If he does Dolly should probably immediately smoke him)**

 ## Statblock: Dolly Winslow (CR 19, MR 8, 204,800 XP)
 NE Medium outsider (daemon, evil, extraplanar)